numalariamodeling/covid-chicago/README.md

 - Specifiying master configuration file and using short form of arguments:`python runScenarios.py -mc config_param_delay7.yaml -rl Local -r IL -c spatial_EMS_experiment.yaml -e extendedmodel_EMS_criticaldet_triggeredrollbackdelay.emodl -cfg model_B.cfg

+## 2.5 Sampled parameters
+As described in 2.1. and 2.2 parameters are sampled from the base configuration files when running `python runScenarios.py`.
+The [sample_parameters.py](sample_parameters.py) script handles only the sampled_parameters.csv, it allows to:
+(1) generate csv file from configuration files without running simulations (2) load and modify an existing sampled_parameters.csv (change or add single or multiple parameter) (default location `experiment_configs\input_csv`)
+(3) it currently does not allow for generating new parameter combination (in process).

+Running examples:
+- nsamples: optional, if specified if overwrites the nsamples in the base configuration, if loading an existing csv the first n samples will be selected (i.e. when selecting samples from an excisting csv file, could be modified to be random if needed)
+- emodl_template: the emodl template is required to test whether the parameter csv table includes all required parameters defined in the desired emodl file to run
+- example1: `python sample_parameters.py -rl Local -r 'IL' --experiment_config 'spatial_EMS_experiment.yaml' --emodl_template 'extendedmodel_EMS.emodl'  -save "sampled_parameters.csv"`
+- example2: `python sample_parameters.py -rl Local -save "sampled_parameters_1000.csv" --nsamples "1000"`
+- example3: `python sample_parameters.py -rl Local -load "sampled_parameters_1000.csv" -save "sampled_parameters_1000_v2.csv"  --param_dic  {\"capacity_multiplier\":\"0.5\"} `

+When running simulations with an pre-existing csv file, specify
+- `--load_sample_parameters` (boolean) and
+- `--sample_csv` (name of csv file in `experiment_configs\input_csv` ).

+Note: except the loaded "sampled_parameters.csv" and "sampled_parameters_1000.csv", csv files should not be added to version control on git.

 ## 3.5 Define age or region specific inputs
 The [simulation_submission_template.txt](https://github.com/numalariamodeling/covid-chicago/blob/master/simulation_submission_template.txt) shows example command lines and scenarios that are currently being used.